Patrick Reed's bilateral pneumonia later diagnosed as COVID-19, despite being vaccinated: 'Happy to be here'

 Reed had previously withdrawn from The Northern Trust tournament because of an ankle injury.
 After being hospitalized with pneumonia and then COVID, he missed the BMW Championship over the weekend.

-Despite not playing gold for three weeks and missing two of the first playoff events, Reed qualified for the Tour Championship but sits 10 shots behind leader Patrick Cantlay.
+Despite not playing golf for three weeks and missing two of the first playoff events, Reed qualified for the Tour Championship but sits 10 shots behind leader Patrick Cantlay.

 CLICK HERE TO GET THE FOX NEWS APP